Running partners

 4. Exercising Makes You More Positive

 If you’re feeling down, one of the best things you can do is get moving.
-Exercise has an uncanny ability to shift your focus from negative to positive.

 5. Exercising Increases Your Energy Levels

+Experts advise that if you want your day to be productive, you should exercise in the morning.
 It may seem counterintuitive, but exercising actually provides you with more energy.
-Experts advise that if you want your day to be productive, you should exercise in the morning.
 How does this happen?

 6. Exercising Helps You Sleep Better